Customer Journey Orchestration: 5 Essential Steps, Tools & Examples (2025 Guide)

 Journey orchestration lets each customer take an active role in defining their personal experience with your brand, like a choose-your-own-adventure book.
 And as a business, you are the author.
 You give them the choices and guide the way, steering them towards the perfect products and enticing them to purchase.

 You are expected to build, adapt, and orchestrate their customer journey.
-Here’s everything you need to know to make that happen.
+Here’s everything you need to know to make that happen using our proven 5-step framework, essential tools, and real-world examples that are driving measurable results in 2025.

 What Is Customer Journey Orchestration?